p96b/Portfolio-Simulation/README.md

 # Trading Platform Simulation
-## Project description
+## Overview
-Group Project - Simulation of a trading platform: In this simulation, the user can trade stocks of US-listed companies and cryptocurrencies while using real-life prices.
+Group Project - Simulation of a trading platform: In this simulation, the user can trade stocks of US-listed (NASDAQ, NYSE etc.) companies and cryptocurrencies while using real-life prices.
 The program has many different functions which all revolve around the trading experience.

 The user starts with a self-defined amount of money, which can be used to buy a variety of different stocks or cryptocurrencies.
 During market hours, the prices shown are real-time, which enables a true trading experience with virtual money.
 Yet, unlike in real-life, the user can also make trades outside of market hours.